psuedoEntropy/AWS/EC2/Readme.md

 - By default, both Root volumes will be deleted on termination.
 However with EBS volumes, you can tell AWS to keep the root device volume.
 You can't tell Instance-store backed volume to keep the Volume on termination - It WILL BE deleted.

+# EBS Encryption
+- Snapshots of encrypted volume are going to be encrypted.
+- Volumes restored from encrypted snapshots are encrypted automatically.
+- You can share snapshots, only if they are unencrypted.
+- These snapshots can be shared with other AWS accounts or made public.

+### Steps to encrypt the root-device volume.

+- Create a snapshot of the unencrypted root device volume.
+- Create a copy of the Snapshot and select the encrypt option.
+- Create an AMI from the encrypted Snapshot.
+- Use that AMI to launch a new encrypted instances.